This policy was last updated on 8/23/2023.

 - Communications sent by you (e.g. via e-mail or website communication forms).

-The information that is necessary for the performance of the service is labelled accordingly.
+The information that is necessary for the performance of the service is labeled accordingly.
 All further information is provided voluntarily.

 We will process the personal data you provide to: